dreck410/ARMSimulator/docs/README.md

 GDBStub
 =======

+The finished product of a project at Bob Jones University.
+A complete userguide is located in sim2Report

+Division of labor: during the GDB stub phase

-Attempt at implementing a gbd server for CpS 310 at BJU
+An implemention of a gbd server for CpS 310 at BJU

 Requirements